fgauna12/fgauna12.github.io/_posts/2020-03-12-timeout-issues-deploying-to-a-continuous-web-job.md

 **Notice:** The Microsoft documentation has a mistake on it.
 The `action` parameter is <mark>case sensitive</mark>.
 Ensure that the value matches `Stop Azure App Service`.

-Next, you can deploy the webjob using the  task, as normal.
+Next, you can deploy the webjob using the  task.

 ```yaml
 - task: AzureRmWebAppDeployment@4